xjxu21/xjxu21.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-Hi, this is Xiaojie Xu(徐啸捷).
+Hi, this is Xiaojie Xu(徐 啸捷).
 I am currently an M.Phil. student in Artificial Intelligence at [The Hong Kong University of Science and Technology, Guangzhou](https://www.hkust-gz.edu.cn/about/) advised by [Prof. Ying-Cong Chen](https://www.yingcong.me/).
 Prior, I received a Bachelor's degree in Automation from [University of Science and Technology of China](https://en.ustc.edu.cn/About.htm), advised by [Prof. Ligang Liu](http://staff.ustc.edu.cn/~lgliu/).

 My research lies in **Computer Vision**, with a focus on **Multimodal Understanding and Generation**, including images, videos, and 3D data.